The Tax Treatment of Self-Employment Income

 Although self-employed taxpayers receive a few breaks that aren't available to employees, they face a few challenges at tax time that employees don't share.

 Tax Breaks for the Self-Employed

-First, let's look at the bright side.
-Self-employed persons are taxed on their net self-employment income—what's left over after they deduct their qualifying business expenses on Schedule C. Employees, on the other hand, are taxed on their gross wages.
+Self-employed persons are taxed on their net self-employment income—what's left over after they enter their earnings and deduct their qualifying business expenses on Schedule C, "Profit or Loss From Business."

-Employees used to be able to claim some work-related expenses to reduce their taxable incomes if they wanted to itemize their deductions rather than claim the standard deduction.
-But these work-related deductions have been eliminated by the Tax Cuts and Jobs Act (TCJA), at least from 2018 through the 2025 tax year.
+Employees used to be able to claim some work-related expenses as well to reduce their taxable incomes.
+They had to itemize their deductions rather than claim the standard deduction.
+But these work-related miscellaneous deductions were eliminated from the tax code by the Tax Cuts and Jobs Act (TCJA) in 2018, at least through 2025.

 Business expenses that can be deducted on Schedule C directly against income include things like expenses for advertising, office supplies, equipment, home office costs, and transportation costs.
 The net amount of self-employed income after all these allowable deductions is subject to federal, state, and sometimes local taxes.

 The TCJA gave self-employed taxpayers a gift effective 2018—the Qualified Business Income (QBI) deduction.
 This deduction allows owners of "pass-through" businesses to shave an additional 20% off their taxable incomes after whittling away at their gross incomes by deducting business expenses.